-World Sailing Race Officials For the purposes of these regulations an World Sailing Race Official is a Race Official appointed by World Sailing pursuant to Regulations 31and Regulation 25.8 World Sailing Representative For the purposes of these regulations an World Sailing Representative is a person who is elected, appointed or requested to act on behalf of World Sailing in any capacity.
+World Sailing Race Officials For the purposes of these Regulations a World Sailing Race Official is a Race Official appointed by World Sailing pursuant to Regulations 31 and Regulation 25.8 World Sailing For the purposes of these Regulations a World Sailing Representative Representative is a person who is elected, appointed or requested to act on behalf of World Sailing in any capacity.
 Specifically excluded are the World Sailing Officers of Honour.
 Media Rights Media Rights, as they apply to Regulation 25 are defined in Regulation 25.11.
 Member Other than a Full Member, as defined in Article 1.1.
 Member, Full As defined in Article 1.1.
 Notice Any communication sent to World Sailing addressed to and sent in the manner set out in World Sailing Regulation 15.2.
 Oceanic For the purposes of these Regulations, Oceanic is 'Any offshore race over 800 miles'.
 Offshore Racing Racing in any boats capable of complying with the requirements of Category 4 of the Offshore Special Regulations.
 Rating or Handicap Systems and Class Associations Groups with a supporting management and Owners Associations.
-Racing Rules and RRS The racing rules are the rules in the current book called The Racing Rules of Sailing .
-A particular racing rule, such as racing rule 10, On Opposite Tacks, is referred to as 'RRS 10'.
+Racing Rules and RRS The rules in the current document called The Racing Rules of Sailing ("RRS"), and any additional appendices and sets of test rules published by World Sailing and made under Regulation 28.
 Regulations As defined in Section 1 of the Articles.
 Submission A Submission is a request for Council to take action in the form and manner and at the times set out in Regulation 15.